 This year we added photos of the Epipen and antihistamine tablets to the hand-out we give to teachers and counselors, because we don’t want there to be any barriers to someone’s understanding of the dosage.
 We also added photos of some of the trickiest labels we have encountered so we could explain why “soy lecithin” is safe, but “soy protein concentrate” is not.

 We try not to overwhelm people with information, but it is hard to know how our efforts are received.
 People are polite.
 They nod and smile.
 And we walk back to our car, leaving our child in their hands.

 Recently, we sent our carefully-crafted food allergy hand-out to a new camp, at TechShop DC-Arlington.
 That same day we received the following email in reply:

-“Thanks for the thoroughness of the info about your son’s food allergies.
+“Thanks for the thoroughness of the info about your child’s food allergies.
 As someone who has had Type 1 Diabetes since I was 10, I remember my mom putting together similar informational packets for my teachers, and always having kits with Glucagon & glucose tablets in the event of low blood sugar.
-I really appreciate having all of this detailed information to be able to share with his instructor, Dave.
-Dave usually eats lunch with his students, so we can make sure he will be there to keep an eye on your son when he is eating, and to make sure that he checks in with him occasionally to make sure he is symptom-free.
+I really appreciate having all of this detailed information to be able to share with their instructor, Dave.
+Dave usually eats lunch with his students, so we can make sure he will be there to keep an eye on your child when they are eating, and to make sure that he checks in occasionally to make sure he is symptom-free.

 I will be at the front desk tomorrow morning- I like to meet the parents and kids and be there to answer any questions.
 If you’d like to talk about this further, or check in about anything in particular, I’ll be there when you arrive.
 You’re free to come in a little earlier, too, if that helps.
 I should be out at the desk starting at about 8:30 am.”